 Daily Money Management TipsBelow are some strategies to put you in control of your financial future:

-- Keep track - Record everything you spend for one month to see where your money is going.
-There are a variety of software programs or free websites that can help you budget.
-Knowing where you spend your money, and what you spend it on, is a critical step in budgeting.
+- Keep track.
+Record everything you spend for one month to see where your money is going.
+Software programs and free websites can help.

 - Create a plan.
 Make a monthly budget.
 Factor in bigger expenses (insurance) and smaller expenses (groceries).
 To save for an annual bill, divide the amount by 12 and set that aside each month.

 - Pay bills on time.
 Keep a bill calendar and set up direct payments to avoid expensive late fees.

 - Check bank statements regularly.
 Knowing what you have lets you better plan.

 - Change small habits.
 Cut tiny expenses (pack your lunch, make your own coffee), and watch them add up.